roytang/blog/content/notes/2016/04/d2avvxd/index.md

 Lacson has been linked to two issues during his tenure in the PNP:

-- the coverup of the Kuratong Baleleng rubout\n- the Dacer-Corbito double murder
+- the coverup of the Kuratong Baleleng rubout

+- the Dacer-Corbito double murder

 Both cases have been dismissed by the courts